Dietetic Gut Clinic

 Ulceratice Colitis is an inflammatory bowel disease (IBD) that can affect any part of the lining of the large bowel, characterised by periods of flares and remissions.
 The cause of Ulcerative Colitis is still unknown; however the environment, genes and the gut microbiome (gut bacteria) are thought to be involved.

 Diagnosis for Ulcerative Colitis is by a Gastroenterologist and may include a range of blood tests, colonoscopy, endoscopy, imaging studies such as barium x-rays and abdominal CT, stool cultures and sigmoidoscopy.

 Ulcerative Colitis Diet Nedlands and Murdoch

-How can a Dietitian help?
+How can a IBD Dietitian help you?

 Diet plays a key role in the management of Crohn's Disease.
 Some interventions that may be considered include:

 Change in dietary intake to meet nutrient requirements (energy, protein)

 Prevention and management of mineral and vitamin deficiency & supplementation

 Elimination Diet (Low FODMAP diet) in managing functional symptoms (in remission)